texjporg/babel-japanese/README.md

 ## Installation

- 1) Process japanese.ins with some tex engine.
+1. Process japanese.ins with some tex engine.
 For example, using lualatex:

         lualatex japanese.ins

 When you use platex, give -kanji=utf8 option.

         platex -kanji=utf8 japanese.ins

-    You will get japanese.ldf (the main code) and japanese-sample.tex (sample document).
+You will get japanese.ldf (the main code) and japanese-sample.tex (sample document for pLaTeX).

- 2) Process documentation, japanese.dtx and japanese-sample.tex, as you wish.
+2. Process documentation, japanese.dtx and japanese-sample.tex, as you wish.
 japanese-sample.tex is written for pLaTeX.

         platex -kanji=utf8 japanese-sample.tex

- 3) Deploy the directory or files in an appropriate place under the TEXMF tree.
+3. Deploy the directory or files in an appropriate place under the TEXMF tree.

     * japanese.ldf
                => $TEXMF/tex/latex/japanese